Hi there. So you’ve found my blog. Well, I’m thrilled to have you here, welcome.

 My blog, originally named BattleMum, was started as a parenting and lifestyle blog during the last few months of my maternity leave but changed focus last year when I realised I loved writing about our travels more than I did about the parenting side of things.
 Writing posts about travelling get my juices flowing and my fingers typing, and when you find joy in something you gotta go with it, right.
 Then came a scary name change to Passports and Adventures.
 I felt I needed something that reflected the nature of the blog and so a new name was born.

-So now, Passports and Adventures is a family travel and lifestyle blog which focuses on family travel.
+So now, Passports and Adventures is a family travel blog which focuses on family travel.
 I share our family holidays, travels, days out and hints and tips in the hope we can inspire more families to get travelling, even with toddlers and young children in tow.
 Many people put off travelling with their kids while they are young because they worry about the “what if’s”.
 Well I want to dispel those fears and show families that travel CAN be enjoyed even when the kids are little.

 Some of our holidays have been package holidays, some are stay-cations and some are to far-flung destinations.
 We also enjoy days out to both popular and less well-known places.
 We have a long family travel bucket list and our long-term plan is to work our way through it.
 We want to discover the world together as a family, while sharing our experiences with my readers.
 So, I do hope you’ll come along for the ride and become inspired to travel more, even with your babies and toddlers.
 Because it CAN be done!